datishans/UBloxGPS.swift/README.md

 ```
 This fork:

-- make it work w/ swift 5
+- make it work w/ swift 5 on rpi

 - adds speed km/h
 ```